hmcts/nfdiv-discovery-documentation/as-is.md

 Given the tightly coupled nature of CCD and the Case Orchestrator it does not seem a worthwhile venture trying to add a layer of abstraction between them.
 Especially as the Case Orchestrator handles the callbacks from CCD.

+The Case Maintenance Service also provides an abstraction for the Draft Store.

 ### Case Formatter Service ([CFS](https://github.com/hmcts/div-case-data-formatter))

 The Case Formatter does some minimal cleaning of case data.
-The Tech Lead has tried to remove this service but was unable to do so before being moved on to delivering features.
+The Tech Lead has tried to remove this service but was unable to do so before being moved on to delivering more features.

 It is understood that the functionality this service delivers is trivial, such as removing duplicate documents from a list of documents.